21 Case Studies

 21.3.2 The Budget Process

 1. In case study A, we learn that Turner discovers in 2006 that the restaurants that are no longer directly under his management perform below his expectations.
-Give at least two unrelated reasons, why a hired manager would be performing less well than Turner.
+Give at least two unrelated reasons, why a hired manager would be performing less well than Turner as a restaurant manager.

 21.4 Lehigh Steel